gurungp/Custom-RAG/README.md

 6. Used custom inference model(s) to do semantic chunking.
 7. For vectorization in Weaviate, again custom llm is used locally.
 (See t2v-inference on weaviate for more information)
 8. So, docker can be used to host Weaviate and the t2v-inference.
+9. db_interactions.py is where you can implement querying from the database and use your choice of llm.
+At the moment a simple functions are implemented without the llm